 Since this is such a huge post, I’m going to start off with 2 notes.

-- Below, you’ll see how to take your skills and identify what “the market” — or prospective customers — will pay for
+- Below, you’ll see how to take your hobbies and identify what prospective customers will pay for

-- I added lots of examples below, but it’s still complex and information-dense.
+- I added lots of examples below, but it’s still complex.
 When you sign up at Earn1k.com, I’ll be going over a more structured, step-by-step program.

 * * *

-In a survey of over 1,000 people that I recently did, the #1 reason people don’t start earning money on the side is this: They don’t know what to do.
+In a survey of over 1,000 people that I recently did, the #1 reason people don’t start making money on the side is this: They don’t know what to do.

 You’ll have to take a leap to tailor the advice here to your own situation.